-The normative form of the code list is available as a Genericode file referenced at [PEPPOL_PostAward].

 Policy on Identifying Transport Profiles in PEPPOL

 SMP

-BUSDOX supports different transport protocols.
+The PEPPOL Transport Infrastructure supports different transport protocols.
 Each endpoint registered in an SMP is required to provide a transport profile identifying the used transport.

 Specifying Transport Profiles in SMP documents

-The value for the transportProfile attribute must be one of the Profile IDs in the list below if one of the predefined transport profiles is chosen.
+The value for the “transportProfile” attribute must be one of the profile IDs in the normative list if one of the predefined transport profiles is chosen.

-The value of the transportProfile attribute is case sensitive.
+The value of the “transportProfile” attribute is case sensitive.

 Applies to: XML documents used in the SMP

-Below is a normative list of all reserved PEPPOL transport profiles and their respective profile identifiers.
+A normative list of all reserved PEPPOL transport profiles and their respective profile identifiers can be found at [PEPPOL_CL].